A markdown based wiki about Linux, Open Source, VoIP and other geeky stuff.

 I like building simple, powerful, resilient, secure and automated infrastructures.
 Preferably based on open tools and protocols.
 Privacy is a main concern.

-When I'm not on a computer, I travel, hike, camp and take photos.

-I work in Brussels, Belgium.

-Since then it has been amended:

-I like building simple, powerful, resilient, secure and automated infrastructures.
-Preferably based on open tools and protocols.
-Privacy is a main concern.

-When I'm not busy on a computer, I travel, hike, camp and take photos.
+When I'm not busy at a computer, I travel, hike, camp out and take photos.

 I work in Brussels, Belgium.